-In 2009 when Guangzhou Zhenrong registered more than 10 billion yuan of revenue for the first time, Xiong set an ambitious goal for the company to become one of the world’s top 500 companies within five years, meaning a 10-fold growth in annual revenue.
-The same year, Guangzhou Zhenrong started share placements to increase its capital.
+In 2009 when Guangdong Zhenrong registered more than 10 billion yuan of revenue for the first time, Xiong set an ambitious goal for the company to become one of the world’s top 500 companies within five years, meaning a nine-fold growth in annual revenue.
+The same year, Guangdong Zhenrong started share placements to increase its capital.

-The limited information available about the company’s shareholding showed that as of 2012, Guangzhou Zhenrong had registered capital of 388 million yuan.
+The limited information available about the company’s shareholding showed that as of 2012, Guangdong Zhenrong had registered capital of 388 million yuan.
 Meanwhile, parent Zhuhai Zhenrong’s holding declined from 88% to 44.3%.
-Although remaining as the single largest shareholder, Zhuhai Zhenrong no longer had control over Guangzhou Zhenrong’s decision-making, a Zhuhai Zhenrong source said.
+Although remaining as the single largest shareholder, Zhuhai Zhenrong no longer had control over Guangdong Zhenrong’s decision-making, a Zhuhai Zhenrong source said.

 Three private companies — Beijing Dingda Investment Co., Hainan Lijin Investment Co. and Beijing Mayah Communication Co. — held the remaining stakes and the veto power.

 Beijing Dingda is 80% owned by Beijing Zhongdian Huatong System Engineering Co., a company owned by Xie’s lawyer on behalf of Xie, sources close to the matter said.